gen329/Inventory-Web-Application-Project/README.md

 # Inventory Web Application Project
 This application keeps and inventory of candles.
 It allows you to remove candles, create new candles, update whether or not they're in stock, and search for any existing candles.

-## Set up
-- Clone repository.
-- Ensure the Live Server extension, is downloaded on your VSCode.
-- Launch the Inventory App on VSCode, by clicking 'Go Live' on the bottom right of the task bar.

 ### Features
 - Upon loading the page, three candles can be seen with some information.
 - This application is responsive.